zakinder/UVM-TITLE-BOOK/README.md

         Who's Who INTERNET GLOBAL VILLAGE ACK OF THANKS FOR WARS FOR VS 1SA Forward Al Intelligently
-        U EYE(This fORGET This) SEE IDIOT EXISTENCE HELLO THE DOER VS SAKINDER Did Not Wanted But For Who Unseen I am doing...
+        U EYE(This fORGET This) SEE IDIOT EXISTENCE HELLO THE DOER VS SAKINDER Did Not Wanted But For Who Unseen

         https://www.youtube.com/watch?v=j5AUitdKMRM